ashermancinelli/algorithm-testbed/doc/lc-valid-sudoku.md

 All the setup is the same between the last several solutions.

-Astute viewers may recognize this as equivilant to a cartesian product, but I couldn't find a nice way to do this with the STL algorithms.
+Astute viewers may recognize this as a cartesian product, but I couldn't find a nice way to do this with the STL algorithms.
 If any viewers know of a nicer way to generate the cartesian product of two containers, please let me know.
 ```cpp
   for (int r = 0; r < 9; r++)